 |Personal information is maintained on staff including home address, next of kin, home phone number and email address, resume, SIN number and information related to their history of employment.|

 Protecting Personal Information

-We understand the importance of protecting the confidentiality of personal information.
-The steps we take to ensure confidentiality are:
+We understand the importance of protecting the confidentiality and security of personal information.

-- We do not sell, trade, lease or barter any of the information collected without prior consent of the individual.
+- We do not sell, trade, lease or barter any of the information collected.

 Retention and Destruction of Personal Information